hallucinogenizer/personal-hugo-blog/content/posts/javascript-functions-returning-functions.md

 .then(response => removeString(response, 'bla'))
 ```

 That's fine, but it's too long.
-We can use our **super arrow functions** to shorten it.
+We can use our **curried arrow functions** to shorten it.
-Let's make `removeString` a super function.
+Let's make `removeString` a curried function.
 It will take a particular string as argument and will return another function that will filter out that particular string from any array.
 ```javascript {hl_lines="1 5"}
 const removeString = (str) => (arr) => arr.filter(elem => elem !== str)